JoelEager/pyTanks.Server/readme.md

 - Python 3.5 or newer
 - [websockets 3.3](https://github.com/aaugustin/websockets) (`pip install websockets==3.3`)

 **Note: pyTanks is currently in beta testing.
-Please try your hand at making an AI and offer feedback.
+Please feel free to try your hand at making an AI and offer feedback.
 However, the API and game mechanics are subject to change.**

+### Writing players in other languages:
+All components of pyTanks communicate using JSON strings sent over a websockets connection.
+The Player API has intentionally been kept simple to make it easy to implement it in other languages.
+Matthew Seaman has released an open source Swift implementation of the pyTanks Player so if Swift is your thing you can [give it a try](https://github.com/matthewseaman/pyTanks.SwiftPlayer).

 ## Server
 ### Usage: